 Additional assessment might be required in the following instances:

-A fact sheet is available providing details on how long an application assessment may take.
-Please click on the following link PIA & LGA Fact Sheet 22 - How Long will my application take(376 kb)
+A fact sheet is available providing details on what process application assessment will take.
+Please click on the following link Sustainable Development PIA & LGA Fact Sheet 12 - What Process will my Application Follow(540 kb)